MaestroError/eloquent-regex/README.md

 - Make patterns dynamic +
 - Add commonly used patterns & tests +
 - Default arguments and allow to use any other option +
-- Add FilePath and DirectoryPath patterns for different OS
+- Add FilePath and DirectoryPath patterns for different OS +
-- Add Test for BuilderPattern
-- Add Dockblocs and comments for new methods
 - Add needed options for new patterns:
   - specialCharacters (min, max)
   - onlyLowercase, onlyUppercase
+  - file (ends with .format)
+  - Is directory
+  - fileExists
 - Consider to register Patterns like options using key (name) => value (class) pairs (check performance)

-- Add facade for Laravel
-- Wrap Builder in class for static start
-- Write documentation (add credit for https://regexr.com/)
+- Add benchmarks and test against large data (cheap alternative of ElasticSearch)
 - Extend BuilderPattern, try to add methods:

   - group(callable $callback): Creates a grouped subpattern.
   - nonCapturingGroup(callable $callback): Creates a non-capturing group.
   - orPattern(): Alternation, allowing for multiple possibilities.